 I remember reading about this, and my research leads me to examples of people going through something similar and even with some deaths.

 That day was the day I bought a helmet, and I have worn one every day I cycle since then.
 The one I have even had lights in the back!

 For me, a helmet is a way of making my cycling experience a little bit safer.
 Some people say a helmet is unnecessary, but I continue using it.
 And the scratches I got on it this past Sunday prove that I should wear it all the time.

-I keep seeing people with those disposable lights that don’t also work well enough and others without any light, and I wonder If those people know how dangerous this can be.
+I keep seeing people with disposable lights that also don’t work well enough and others without any light, and I wonder if those people know how dangerous this can be.

 Bike lights are essential to everyone who wants to cycle through Berlin; I believe it’s also required by law.

 So, don’t make this mistake and let cars and people know where you are while you cycle at night.

 When you take your bike to the streets, pay attention to where you are and your surroundings.

 Pay attention to the cars and buses that might be coming from behind you, and try to keep a look at the people walking next to you and at the other bikes that might be cycling next to you.